aknackiron/testdroid-documentation/appium/examples/server-side-appium-in-tc-python/index.md

 ## Running the scripts

-In *run-tests.sh* you will need to make sure that the *${TEST}* variable has correct name in it.
-This is the name of the python script file of your actual tests.
-To get screenshots and test results visible to the cloud, you'll need to make sure your screenshots can be found from "screenshots" directory from the root of your test files directory.
-This applies also to JUnit result files, which have to be named as "TEST-all.xml" and located in the root of your test files directory.
+In *run-tests.sh* make sure that the *${TEST}* variable has correct name in it.
+This is the name of the python script file of the actual tests.
+To get screenshots and test results visible to the cloud, make sure screenshots can be found from "screenshots" directory at the root of the test files directory.
+This applies also to JUnit result files, which have to be named as "TEST-all.xml" and also located in the root of the test files directory.

 ## Running in cloud